Matatika/matatika-docs/content/data-import/custom-scripts.md

 Custom scripts can be used by [data imports]({{site.baseurl}}/glossary#data-import) by choosing `Advanced` from `Section 2 - Clean, transform and organise` when creating or editing your data import.

-By passing a custom script to a data import you can completly control the your data import's enviroment as well as provide custom step to happen during your data import run.
+By passing a custom script to a data import you can completely control the your data import's environment as well as provide custom step to happen during your data import run.

 ---

 ## Basics

 Custom scripts are bash scripts that generally invoke [Meltano](https://meltano.com/docs/plugin-management.html) commands.
-As mentioned before you can also control the [data import's]({{site.baseurl}}/glossary#data-import) enviroment in these scripts as seen in the `Default actions` script below:
+As mentioned before you can also control the [data import's]({{site.baseurl}}/glossary#data-import) environment in these scripts as seen in the `Default actions` script below:
 ```bash
 export EXTRACTOR='[(${pipeline.dataSource.extractor.name})]'
 export LOADER='[(${pipeline.dataStore.loader.name})]'